Categories

 8. Ledum – Ideal for puncture wounds.

-My other go-to is colloidal silver.
+My other go-to is OxyCat.
 It’s antibacterial, anti-fungal, and anti-viral, and works well for fever, too.
-Colds, viruses, bacterial infections, ring worm and even skin abrasions can be treated with colloidal silver.
+Colds, viruses, bacterial infections, ring worm and even skin abrasions can be treated with OxyCat, as well.
+For topical wounds an alternative would be colloidal silver.
 The brand Sovereign Silver makes a topical gel that is safe to apply to the skin, and there’s no issue if the cat licks it off.
-The liquid form is tasteless and is easy to administer with a syringe or in food.

 It never fails: our cats seem to get sick on a weekend or during the middle of the night when the vet’s office is closed!
 Rather than feeling helpless you can be empowered to do something in the meantime.
 First aid kits for cats should not be a replacement for veterinary care when there is a serious medical emergency.
 In some cases the tools you use may buy you some time on your way to the animal hospital.
 In other cases they may resolve the issue with no need to see a vet at all.